wurmlab/SBC361-programming-in-R/2017/practical3.md

 TCGATTAA
 ```

-#### Q4a. (hacker question) Instead of having the function return whether your sequence contains an open reading frame, have the function return a string containing the open reading frame if there is one and NULL if there is not (you will need to look up "if statements").
+#### Hacker Q4a.
+Instead of having the function return whether your sequence contains an open reading frame, have the function return a string containing the open reading frame if there is one and NULL if there is not (you will need to look up "if statements").

-#### Q4b. (hacker question) This time, check both the forward and reverse strand for ORFs.
+#### Hacker Q4b.
+This time, check both the forward and reverse strand for ORFs.
 Return `"forward_only"` if there is an ORF only on the forward strand, `"reverse_only"` if only on the reverse, `"both"` if in both or "none" if in neither.

 ## Species names
 Run the following line of code to import the `butterfly_sample` and the `butterfly_reference` data frames: